-In the age of high-speed internet and spectrum internet, struggle to attain the best technology for mobile communication and fast internet is fierce.
+In the age of high-speed internet and spectrum internet, the struggle to attain the best technology for mobile communication and fast internet is fierce.
 With being 4G LTE already in our palms, now telecommunication giants are preparing to welcome the new software-defined network “5G” sooner than we think.
 Australian Telstra network has already started its trial Wi-Fi hotspots on Queensland’s Gold Coast on 28th March of this year.

 The original speed of the 5G will be much higher than the 4G however, the exact speed is unknown and the known speeds are just theoretical because technically 5G does not exist yet.